wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 2. RECOMMENDS that resolver implementations provide a simple configuration option to enable or disable functionality, and
 3. RECOMMENDS that resolver implementations enable this behavior by default. and
-4. REQUIRES that {{RFC8976}} be used to validate the zone information before loading it.
+4. REQUIRES that {{RFC8976}} be used to validate the IANA root zone information before loading it.

 # Changes from RFC8806